hackclub/outernet/README.md

 It was late so people then headed off to do starting hacking, grab some Ben & Jerry's, do their own thing with new friends, or sleep.

-We were up early the next morning and after a hearty breakfast, we broke the ice with a game ran by Sunny Day (a parody camp counselor who hung around for the weekend) and Woody.
+We were up early the next morning and after a hearty breakfast, we broke the ice with a game ran by Sunny Day (a parody camp counsellor who hung around for the weekend) and Woody.

 Then it was off to hacking!